Log-Brunn-Minkowski inequality under symmetry: Introduction

 \begin{conj}[Log-Minkowski conjecture] If $K$ and $L$ are origin symmetric convex bodies in $\R^n$, $n\geq 2$, then

 with equality as in Conjecture~\ref{logBMconj}. \end{conj}

-The argument in \cite{BLYZ13} yields that for $o$-symmetric convex bodies with smooth boundary, uniqueness of the cone volume measure is equivalent to the log-Minkowski conjecture (see Section~\ref{secuniqueness}).
-In particular, uniqueness of the cone volume measure of $o$-symmetric convex bodies with $C^\infty_+$ boundary implies the log-Brunn-Minkowski and log-Minkowski conjectures (without the characterization of equality) for any $o$-symmetric convex bodies.
+The argument in \cite{BLYZ13} yields that for $o$-symmetric convex bodies with $C^\infty_+$ boundary, uniqueness of the convex body with a prescribed cone volume measure is equivalent to the log-Minkowski conjecture (see Section~\ref{secuniqueness}).
+In particular, uniqueness of the solution of the Monge-Amp\'ere equation \eqref{Mongehf} for any prescribed even positive $C^\infty$ function $f$ on $S^{n-1}$ implies the log-Brunn-Minkowski and log-Minkowski conjectures (without the characterization of equality) for any $o$-symmetric convex bodies.

 Let us summarize what is known about the Log-Brunn-Minkowski Conjecture~\ref{logBMconj} and Log-Minkowski Conjecture~\ref{Log-M}.
-Concerning planar bodies, Boroczky, Lutwak, Yang, Zhang \cite{BLYZ12} verified both conjectures in origin symmetric case, and Xi, Leng \cite{XiL16} proved Conjecture~\ref{logBMconj} in full generality.
-Turning to higher dimensions, besides the cases of unconditional convex bodies (see below) and complex bodies by Rotem \cite{Rotem}, these conjectures are proved when $K$ is closed to be an ellipsoid in the sense of Hausdorff metric by a combination of the local estimates by Kolesnikov, Milman \cite{KolMilsupernew} and the use of the continuity method in PDE by Chen, Huang, Li \cite{CHL}.
+Concerning planar bodies, B\"or\"oczky, Lutwak, Yang, Zhang \cite{BLYZ12} verified both conjectures in origin symmetric case, and Xi, Leng \cite{XiL16} proved Conjecture~\ref{logBMconj} in full generality.
+Turning to higher dimensions, besides the cases of unconditional convex bodies (see below) and complex bodies by Rotem \cite{Rotem}, these conjectures are proved when $K$ is close to be an ellipsoid in the sense of Hausdorff metric by a combination of the local estimates by Kolesnikov, Milman \cite{KolMilsupernew} and the use of the continuity method in PDE by Chen, Huang, Li \cite{CHL}.
 Another even more recent proof of this result based on Alexandrov's approach of considering the Hilbert-Brunn-Minkowski operator for polytopes and \cite{KolMilsupernew} is due to Putterman \cite{Put}.
+In addition, an isomorphic version of the Logarithmic Minkowski Problem is verified in Milman \cite{EMilman}.

+We note that the conjectured uniqueness of the solution of the Logarithmic, or $L_0$-Minkowski problem \eqref{Mongehf} for even positive $C^\infty$ function $f$ has a special role within the $L_p$-Minkowski Problems as if $p<0$, then it is known that the even solution may not be unique (see Jian, Lu, Wang \cite{JLW15}, Li, Liu, Lu \cite{LLL}, Milman \cite{Mil}).